Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 ![Space Shuttle Controls](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_space_shuttle_controls.jpg)

-Charts and grids on control panels have simiar themes across both real and virtual environments.
-Above is the Space Shuttle control panel on display at Space Center Houston and below is the game play from the video game classic __Wing Commander__.
+Charts and grids on control panels have similar themes across both real and virtual environments.
+Above is the Space Shuttle control panel on display at Space Center Houston and below is the gameplay from the video game classic __Wing Commander__.

 ![Wing Commander](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Wing_Commander_20.gif)

 ### Charts in Python

-My default charting is usually __Seaborn__ when doing quick plots with styling but I also wanted to try out the new __Chartify__ library released by Spotify to test it's functionality.
+My default charting is usually __Seaborn__ when doing quick plots with styling, but I also wanted to try out the new __Chartify__ library released by Spotify to test its functionality.

 ```Python
 plt.style.use("dark_background")